kethan1/MacTmp/README.md

 Both temperatures are in Celcius.

 Note: GPU temperature does not work with Intel Integrated Graphics.
+This module doesn't work with Mac Mini's, and support for M1 Macs is untested.
+This module relies on `powermetrics`, so if that command works, this module should work.

 PyPI page here: https://pypi.org/project/MacTmp/